A night of black cats; flying witches are seen

 Simple.
 Because Media, movies and TV have popularized these customs and everyone wants to create their own magical Cadbury moments with their family and loved ones.

-As Bhartendu Harishchand had once observed, Festivals are our life-lines.
-These are the traditional systems of maintaining bonding within a society, these are our emotional health check-up, these multiply affection, are opportunity for forgiving mistakes, working together as a team...simply occasion for being happy.
+As Bhartendu Harishchand had once observed, Festivals are our life-lines,the traditional systems of maintaining social structure, keeping our EQ healthy, multiplying affection, providing opportunities for forgiving mistakes, working together as a team...simply put, occasions for being happy!

 In addition to that innate and primitive emotion, the phenomenon of consumerism has boosted the trend as more the occasions, merrier will be the business with loads of shopping bonanzas.

 The Metro-city and Mall culture provided optimum environment to grab every new festival or event, regional, local, patriotic or international.
 Soon we'll be celebrating Losar, Hanukkah, Mayan festivals perhaps with a boom in the sale of lion masks, lama cloaks, red lanterns and Aztec prints respectively.

 I don't see any wrong in this provided that the children are made to understand the thoughts behind the occasion.